cgepy/cgepy.github.io/quickstart/readme-2.md

 my_sprite.Move("down") # Instead of down, cardinal directions, WASD, and IJKL also work. my_canvas.Update() # Sprite appears one index lower.

+# Alternatively, you can use Go() if you are moving the sprite more than one unit.

-my_sprite.Go((0,2)) # The position follows standard X and Y format (eg. X then Y instead of Y before X as used by other libs, which makes me want to reconsider calling it "standard") my_canvas.Update() # Sprite appears two indexes below 0,0
+my_sprite.Go((0,2)) # The position follows the normal (X,Y) format, not Y before X like the curses library. my_canvas.Update() # Sprite appears two indexes below (0,0)
 ```
 ####                Adding new colors

+While cgepy does offer preset colors, you can also create your own with ease.